Monday, March 31, 2014

 Changes

 It still makes me look twice.
 You see, we rearranged the master bedroom and repainted over the weekend.
 While I love the new look, I'm still a little shocked every time I round the corner.
-It looks completely different, and all we did was paint one wall, move some furniture and buy 2 new lampshades.
+It looks completely different, and all we did was paint one wall, move some furniture, and buy 2 new lampshades.
 And yet--it's all very different.
-Don't get me wrong, I love the new look, it's just taking me awhile to get used to it.
+Don't get me wrong, I love the new look, it's just taking me a while to get used to it.

 You'd think I'd adapt much quicker, what with my track record of moving.
-I moved almost every year as a child and have moved numerous times as an adult, and yet change of any kind is somewhat hard on me.
-Good or bad change--it really doesn't matter, it's still a bit unnerving.
-I realize now that that aspect of my personality most likely will never change (no pun intended)--not at my age anyway.
+I moved almost every year as a child and have moved numerous times as an adult, and yet, change of any kind is somewhat hard on me.
+Good or bad change — it really doesn't matter; it's still a bit unnerving.
+I realize now that that aspect of my personality will most likely never change (no pun intended)--not at my age, anyway.
 Change will always be hard on me.
 I wonder if it's that way for everyone?
 Or am I in the minority?

 The insecurities that I wrestle with come about, I am sure, with my many moves.
 Never really settling in, always knowing that soon, I would be jerked up and replanted.
-As a kid there was nothing I could do about it, as an adult--well, there's not much I could do about that either when I think about it.
+As a kid, there was nothing I could do about it, as an adult--well, there's not much I could do about that either when I think about it.
 That stinks.
-I would have thought by now that I would have some type of control over my own life.
+I would have thought by now I would have some control over my own life.
 But no. No control.
 Just change--scary change.
 I don't like it.
 Or do I?

 However, I have this little problem.
-It's called being positive--always seeing the silver lining in every cloud.
-I believe that God made me that way--to cope.
-With life.
+It's called being positive — always seeing the silver lining in every cloud.
+I believe that God made me that way — to cope with life.
 And so with every move, I ferret out the good things about said move and throw out the bad and scary stuff.
 And I've learned to adapt.
 Because I am an optimist.
 My husband doesn't realize what an enormous gift this is.
 Or does he?

 No comments: